builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

 Software offers us different ways to couple objects together.
 Concrete, abstract, and interface types are the most common choices we have to implement coupling.
 Choosing the correct implementation is both a skill and art that is learned over time.
 Each method has certain advantages and disadvantages that must be weighed.
 Too much coupling can hinder application development and make future changes difficult.
 Too abstract, and we lose required details.
 We prefer to be as abstract as possible without making large sacrifices.
 In this chapter we will learn to how balance coupling with development requirements.
 We will understand why it is best to avoid certain language features related to coupling.
 We will apply best practices for interfaces to keep testing easy and simple.
 Finally, we will leverage the power of polymorphism to implement dependency injection.

-### The "new" Keyword
+### The 'new' Keyword

 ---

 All applications need to deal with creating and destroying objects to implement core features.
-In most modern languages, the "new" keyword is synonymous with object creation.
+In most modern languages, the 'new' keyword is synonymous with object creation.
 The use and placement of the keyword is just as important as the objects being created.
-When we use the "new" keyword to create an object, we are taking on the responsibility of attaching ourselves to the object for the duration of its' lifespan.
+When we use the 'new' keyword to create an object, we are taking on the responsibility of attaching ourselves to the object for the duration of its' lifespan.
 We are married to it until death.
-In certain situations this is not an issue, we welcome the situation, others not so much.
-It is important that you know where the "new" keyword should and should not be.
-The general rule is that "new" belongs in factories and factory methods.
+We welcome this marriage in certain situations and shun it in others.
+It is important that you know where the 'new' keyword should and should not be.
+The general rule is that 'new' belongs in factories and factory methods.
 There are some exceptions to that rule which we will go over such as domain events and request objects.
 Misuse of the keyword will result in code that is hard or impossible to unit test.

-#### Using "new" in the Presentation Layer
+#### Using 'new' in the Presentation Layer

 The presentation layer is a broad description that can describe a number of possibilities such as: